tetris245/ULTRAbc/README.md

 <br>

-**Alternative methode for Google Chrome, Microsoft Edge, similar browsers** (Only for English version atm  - Will not work with Asian server)
+**Alternative methode for Google Chrome, Microsoft Edge, similar browsers** (Will not work with Asian server)
 1. Download one of these files:

    English version: https://github.com/tetris245/ULTRAbc/releases/download/v5.9.1/ULTRAbc-en-v5.9.1.zip